22 July 2012

 achieve a smokefree NZ by 2025, we first need to get some 600,000

-help them to quit their tobacco smoking addiction.
+and ecigs can help them to quit their tobacco

-After 2025, nicotine in ecigs can be easily controlled through taxation
+addiction is controllable.
+After 2025, nicotine in ecigs can be easily controlled through taxation in

 no longer sold.

-sooner means fewer cigarette deaths.
-Cigarette deaths are due to smokers quitting too
+Quitting sooner means fewer cigarette deaths.
+Cigarette deaths are due to

-late.
-People are likely to switch off tobacco smoking sooner than
+smokers quitting too late.
+People are likely to switch off tobacco

-can gradually or suddenly switch to.
-It is all about improved choice of
+suddenly switch to.
+It is all about improved choice of stop smoking

-controversy.
-The Cancer Society of NZ has a 2011 position statement
+Some controversy.
+The Cancer Society of NZ has a 2011 position

-on its website on ecigs at www.cancernz.org.nz and search.
-Since
+statement on its website on ecigs at www.cancernz.org.nz and search.

 turning to be more supportive of electronic cigarettes.